Organic Apples & Orcharding Course!

 Why?
 Unlike roots, tree trunks do thrive with consistent moisture.
 If a tree is planted too deep, the moisture from the soil or mulch touching the trunk will eventually lead to rot and fungal issues, as well as suckering from the root systems.
 Alternatively, trees planted too high will eventually have exposed roots which will perish from exposure to air.

 As a general rule, it is better to err on the side of caution and plant a little high than too deep.
-This is because as the soil settles and organic matter builds up, the trees will sometimes sink a little, especially as organic matter builds up around the trunk.
+This is because as the soil settles, the tree may sink a little.
+As organic matter builds up around the tree from mulching, it will eventually rot the base of the trunk if it is below soil level.

 Width: Three feet is a solid minimum which (you’re right!) is so much wider than the hole is deep.
 This is, in fact, the goal.
 Apple trees thrive when planted into holes that are wider than they are deep, encouraging their wide feeder roots to expansively explore.